Republic of the Rio Grande: Resistance

 In January 1839, Antonio Canales summoned a convention at the office of the Justice of the Peace in Laredo, where the Constitution of 1824 was unanimously approved.
 Canales immediately began building an army and scoured the countryside looking for recruits; among those recruits were Texan Colonels Reuben Ross and Samuel Jordan.
 Intending to use the property of the church and convents to pay volunteers, in 1839 and 1840, Canales was able to freely travel both sides of the Rio Grande, and recruited a small army of both Tejano and Mexican vaqueros and Caddo Indians, as well as receiving the assistance of the Texian Auxiliary Corps.

 On 3 October Canales and his army marched to the town of Mier, where they faced the Mexican army.
 During the battle, Colonels Reuben Ross and Samuel Jordan charged at the centralist forces and encircled them in a hacienda, where the Mexican army was forced to surrender.
 350 centralist soldiers who were taken prisoner ultimately defected and enlisted in Canales' army.
 After the battle, Canales was seen as a hero throughout Northern Mexico and many towns began to support his cause.
 Within a few days, recruits, supplies, and cash were being sent to him.

 Canales lingered in Mier for forty days before heading to Matamoros, a port town where another Centrist force was residing.
 In 28 days, his 1,000 man army reached the town only to find Mexican General Valentín Canalizo there with 1,500 troops.
 Outmanned, Canales decided to withdraw and attack General Mariano Arista at Monterrey instead.
 Colonel Ross, appalled by this withdrawal, left Canales' army, taking 50 Texans with him.
-At Monterrey, General Canales sent 300 cavalry under the command of Colonel José Antonio Zapata to lure Arista out of town.
+At Monterrey, General Canales sent 300 cavalry under the command of Colonel José Antonio Zapata Rocha to lure Arista out of town.
 While Arista left the town unguarded to engage with Zapata, General Canales' army took a convent on the outskirts of town.
 However, on December 27, General Arista sent spies to Canales' army and bribed 700 Mexicans to abandon their army.
 Upon discovering this the next morning, Canales and the remnants of his army fled the battle.